-- · Cañada Cash Reward yourself for smart money management!
-Turn \$100 into \$200 or receive \$25 incentives (maximum of four) for completing positive financial behaviors that will organize your finances, decrease your debt, and / or improve your credit. - · CalFresh Obtain healthy and nutritious food for you and your family!
-Eligible individuals use a convenient card that works like a debit card at most grocery chain stores and neighborhood stores.
+- Cañada Cash Reward yourself for smart money management!
+Turn \$100 into \$200 or receive \$25 incentives (maximum of four) for completing positive financial behaviors that will organize your finances, decrease your debt, and / or improve your credit.
+Additional incentives are also available for completing career search and transfer activities. - CalFresh Obtain healthy and nutritious food for you and your family!
+Eligible individuals use a convenient card that works like a debit card at most grocery chain stores and neighborhood stores. - The Food Pantry Obtain healthy and nutritious food!

-- College Savers Accounts Save money to pay for college!
-Eligible students can save up to \$2,000 and earn up to \$4,000 for a total of \$6,000 towards educational expenses. - The Food Pantry Obtain healthy and nutritious food!
 The full-service on-site food pantry is free for students and community members who need food.
-The pantry is open on Tuesdays, Wednesday's and Thursdays from 1:00 pm to 3:00 pm.
+The pantry is located in Bldg.
+5, room 5202 and open on Tuesdays, Wednesday's and Thursdays from 1:00 pm to 3:00 pm and Thursday evenings from 5:00 pm to 6:30 pm. - Free Legal Clinic Do you have questions regarding immigration?
+Do you want to know your legal rights on certain issues?
+Our legal attorney provides FREE legal consultation on immigration, domestic violence, tenant rights and other legal issues.
+To schedule your appointment, visit www.tinyurl.com/CanLegalClinic

-The STEMCENTER at Cañada College
+STEMCENTER at Cañada College STEM Center

-STEM Center